 As an autonomous Crown entity, the Guardians is legally separate from the Crown.
-This means that, although we are still accountable to the Government, we have operational independence regarding investment decisions, with explicit commercial objectives, and are, instead, overseen by an independent Board.
+This means that, although we are still accountable to the Government, we have operational independence regarding investment decisions, with explicit commercial objectives.
+The Minister of Finance's powers of direction are limited to giving directions regarding the Government's expectations as to Fund performance which must not be inconsistent with the Guardians' statutory investment objective.
+The operation of the Fund is overseen by an independent Board.
 Board members are required to have expertise in investment management and are appointed by the Governor General on the recommendation of the Minister of Finance.
 The Minister's recommendation follows nominations from an independent nominating committee and consultation with representatives of other political parties in Parliament.
-Essentially, this means that the Guardians operates at 'double-arm's-length'.
+Essentially, this means that the Guardians operates at 'double-arm's-length' from the Government.